What are the Best Tennis Racquets for Intermediate Players?

 - Sturdy construction

-- Only recommendable to true tennis enthusiast due to price
+- Only recommendable to true enthusiasts due to price

 Wilson has marketed the Blade 104 as something that is best for intermediate to advanced leveled players that have a medium to fast swing.